SWeszler/programming_problems/README.md

 ## Techniques
 1. Analyse solution on paper.
 2. Big picture first, then details.
-If this is large problem break down into smaller functions, separate algorithm from data structure.
+If this is large problem break down into smaller functions (representing steps or different cases), separate algorithm from data structure.
 Use known data structure.
+3. B.U.D.
+Bottleneck - Identify a bottleneck and get rid of it.
+An example problem could be two lists that we must iterate to find a common items.
+Instead of iterating both lists we can store one of them in a data structure that allows us quick (constant) look-up.
+Unnecessary work - Try a brute force solution and look for unnecessary work that can be eliminated.
+Duplicated work - The same as for unnecessary work, try to eliminate operations that are duplicated in your brute force solution.
+4. Space/Time tradeoff.
+Most of the time when you want to improve your algorithm and make it working faster it must use more space, which means you must store more data in memory.
+This should lead you to choosing proper data structure that eventually helps you solve this problem optimally.
+5. D.I.Y (do it yourself) Use big example and try to solve it manually, you might be able to reverse engineer your thought process (your brain algorithm)
-3. Communicate your thoughts, speak about it.
+6. Communicate your thoughts, speak about it.
 Make sure all your assumptions are correct.

 ## Testing